-We are in Spring and in spring, the thoughts of golf abound.
 We are blessed to have many great courses to enjoy here in Southern Oregon.
 I am going to line you out on some of those.
 These courses will reflect a wide range of type of courses.
 Everything from executive nine holers to championship flight courses that have been laid out by the biggest names in the golf industry.

 CENTENNIAL GOLF COURSE - MEDFORD.

 Centennial Golf Club opened to rave reviews on May 20, 2006 and has been the talk of the town since.
 This facility boasts 18 holes of spectacular golf designed by two time PGA Tour winner and 1977 US Amateur Champion, John Fought.
 Centennial Golf Club is centrally located in Medford, Oregon at the heart of the bountiful Rogue Valley region.